matrix-nio/matrix-nio/doc/examples.rst

 clients you will find that devices are flagged as `trusted` or `untrusted`.
 If a device is `untrusted` you can verify to make it `trusted`.
 Most clients have a red symbol for `untrusted` and a green icon for `trusted`.
-One can select un untrusted device and initiate a `verify by emoji` action.
+One can select an untrusted device and initiate a `verify by emoji` action.
 How would that look like in code?
 How can you add that to your application?
 Next we present a simple application that showcases emoji verification.
 Note, the app only accepts emoji verification.
 So,